malmgrenola/feed-us/README.md

 1. goto "Index"
 2. On a couple of meals click on the favourite heart.
-3. Confirm heart goes red.
+3. Confirm the heart goes red.

 Feature passed this test